KjetilIN/rustic_ml/THEORY.md

 We can argue that 10 output neurons makes sense if a all the hidden neurons each fire when a given feature is present.
 Then it makes sense that 10 works - 4 output neurons would try to find the more significant features which will be very hard to determine.

+**NB!** Note that applying the __sigmoid__ function to a vector/matrix, it is the same as applying it to each element in the vector/matrix

 ## Gradient Decent

 To explain Gradient Decent, we will use the classification of written digits.
 Each input is a vector of the pixel values.